apichick/apigee-dev-training/labs/lab-01/README.md

 The first thing to do is to click on **Publish** on the left menu and follow the steps below:

 1. Create an API product named BookAPIProduct that includes the book-api-v1 proxy and is available in the test environment.
-Set the callback URL to http://localhost

     ![Add API product](images/add-apiproduct.png)